Greece Moments Greece Moments

 Town Hall and Clock Tower

-Two romantic spiral staircases lead up, from the balcony you have a beautiful view of the harbor bay.
-In the summer months, you can also meet Greek wedding couples here, because Halki has made a name for itself as a wedding destination.
+Two romantic spiral staircases lead up to a balcony with a beautiful view of the harbour bay.
+In the summer months, you may also encounter Greek wedding couples here, as Halki has made quite a name for itself as a wedding destination.

 Museum tip Halki: Traditional house

 If you want an insight into the domestic life of the Chalkiots in the 19th century, you should visit the island’s folklore museum.
-On two floors, various household items, tools and countless finds from the time are exhibited in several rooms.
+Spread across two floors and several rooms, you’ll find a variety of household items, tools, and countless artefacts from that era on display.

 Traditional House of Halki Chalki